traintastic/traintastic/manual/docs/en/appendix/loconet.md

 ## Supported hardware

 Traintastic supports a wide range of command stations and interfaces with LocoNet capability.
-See the [Supported hardware](supported-hardware.md) page for a complete and up-to-date list.
+See the [Supported hardware](supported-hardware/index.md) secion for a complete and up-to-date list.

 ## Implementation philosophy